tetratelabs/wazero/RATIONALE.md

 descriptor, and block until either data becomes available or the timeout expires.

-Usage of `syfs.poll()` is currently only reserved for standard input, because

-1. it is really only necessary to handle interactive input: otherwise, there is no way in Go to peek from Standard Input without actually reading (and thus consuming) from it;

-2. if `Stdin` is connected to a pipe, it is ok in most cases to return with success immediately;

-3. `syfs.poll()` is currently a blocking call, irrespective of goroutines, because the underlying syscall is; thus, it is better to limit its usage.
+Usage of `syfs.poll()` is reserved to blocking I/O. In particular, it is used most often with pipes (such as `os.Stdin`) and TCP sockets.

-So, if the subscription is for `os.Stdin` and the handle is detected to correspond to an interactive session, then `sysfs.poll()` will be invoked with a the `Stdin` handle *and* the timeout.
+So, if the subscription is for `os.Stdin` and the handle is detected to correspond to an interactive session, then `sysfs.poll()` will be invoked with the `Stdin` file descriptor.

-This also means that in this specific case, the timeout is uninterruptible, unless data becomes available on `Stdin` itself.
+In order to avoid a blocking call, the underlying `sysfs.poll()` call is repeatedly invoked with a 0 timeout at given intervals (currently 100 ms, until the given timeout expires).

+The timeout and the tick both honor the settings for `sys.Nanosleep()`.
+This also implies that `sys.Nanosleep()` has to be properly configured.

 ### Select on Windows